 7. Less efficient, more excellent

-Innovators focus on the task at hand even when no one is was looking.
+Innovators focus on the task at hand, even when no one is looking.